gobbyo/IoT/README.md

 1. [Create an x509 Certificate to Enroll Your Device](docs/tutorial-dpsx509deviceenrollment.md)
 1. [Send Device Information to the Cloud](docs/tutorial-dpssenddeviceinfo.md)

-### Raspberry Pi and Cloud IoT Building Blocks
+### Raspberry Pi's LEDs and Simple Displays and Cloud Messaging

-This section of tutorials you'll dive into the the Raspberry Pi GPIO enabled sensors and peripherals and its communication with Cloud services.
+This section of tutorials you'll dive into the the Raspberry Pi GPIO.output enabled LEDs and displays and Cloud messaging.
 Note the tutorials are sequentially paired where the first tutorial focuses on wiring an electronic component (LED, Sensor, Motor, Buzzer, or Display) to your Raspberry Pi followed by the next tutorial showing you how to remotely control the component.
 For example, the first tutorial [Light Emitting Diode (LEDs)](docs/tutorial-rasp-led.md) has you connect an LED to your Raspberry Pi and write code to switch on or off your LED.
 The subsequent tutorial, [Remotely Control an LED](docs/tutorial-rasp-remoteled.md), has you code your Raspberry Pi to receive Cloud messages to remotely switch on or off the LED.
 Once you've completed this section you'll have the essential building blocks to build a variety of projects and enough coding experience to remotely control and manage them.

 1. [Light Emitting Diode (LEDs)](docs/tutorial-rasp-led.md)
 1. [Remotely Control an LED](docs/tutorial-rasp-remoteled.md)